akverma24400/spotifyclonebyakash.github.io/README.md

 # spotifyclonebyakash
-This is a Resopnsive Spotify Clone made by using HTML , CSS and Java Script.
+This is a Resopnsive Spotify Clone made by using HTML , CSS and JS.